RalPhD and The Autonomous Paper

 Towards PhD-level Research Papers in a Fully Autonomous Ralph-loop

-After reading Maggie Appleton’s excellently illustrated blogpost, I began building a Gas Town-inspired multi-agent system that can perform aspects of PhD-level research1.
-One of this system’s early outputs spans 94-pages and surveys soft robotics for space applications, wholly authored by a team of 20+ agentsI use the word agent quite loosely here but will clarify this later in the essay. in roughly 8 hoursThis is worthy of a blog post on its own but on a later date, perhaps. from a 2-minute voice prompt without any further steering.
-The agents run as Github Actions jobs so all work is completed inside the repository; this allows overnight and jobs and breaks from a screenIn Christmas, a Cloudflare tunnel to my laptop (when on) allowed triggering work while not near it. while being within Github Actions’ free limits with the downside of higher latency than a setup involving a virtual machine or sandbox.
+One of my system’s early outputs spans 94 pages and surveys soft robotics for space applications for submission to Progress in Aerospace Sciences; it was wholly authored by a team of 20+ agentsI use the word agent quite loosely here but will clarify this later in the essay. in roughly 8 hoursThis is worthy of a blog post on its own but on a later date, perhaps. from a 2-minute voice prompt without any further steering.
+The agents run as Github Actions jobs so all work is completed inside the repository; this allows overnight jobs and gives me a break from screensOver Christmas break, a Cloudflare tunnel to my laptop (when on) allowed triggering work while not near it. while being cost-effectiveIt is within Github Actions’ free limits with the downside of higher latency than a setup involving a virtual machine or sandbox.
+A quick review showed hallucinated reference entries; this paper is unworthy of submission to a scientific journal for a variety of reasons, but I have submitted it to the new Journal of AI Generated Papers.
+While I confirmed the hallucinated referencesI wasn’t surprised at these hallucinations; a vibe-coded system that relies only on prompts can only be so effective., I suspect there are also hallucinated claims — I have not closely checked for these.
+I also tested this system to generate a literature review to identify a specific gap in weather modeling for Rich Pauloo, a dear friend interested in validating NVIDIA’s Earth-2 CorrDiff on a sub-regional scale.
+His task input to the system was a 300-word WhatsApp message that you can read here and the AI-generated outputs are in a separate branch here.

 The Ralph Loop